Onboard Azure Subscription

 Copy the following values

-- Application (client) ID and paste in the ARMO connection wizard
+- Application (client) ID and paste it in the ARMO connection wizard

-- Directory (tenant) ID and paste in the ARMO connection wizard
+- Directory (tenant) ID and paste it in the ARMO connection wizard

 -